mayurpohane17/OpenLANE-Sky130/README.md

 ![](Images/day1_2.png)

-Now to invoke the tool type `./flow.tcl` and to run it in the interactive mode type `./flow.tcl -interactive`.
+Now to invoke the tool type `$ ./flow.tcl` and to run it in the interactive mode type `$ ./flow.tcl -interactive`.

 ![](Images/day1_3.png)

 ### Package Importing
-Different software dependencies are required to run OpenLANE flow and to import these into the OpenLANE tool we need to run `package require openlane 0.9`
+Different software dependencies are required to run OpenLANE flow and to import these into the OpenLANE tool we need to run `% package require openlane 0.9`

 ![](Images/day1_4.png)

 ### Prepare Design
 Prep is used to make file structure for our design.
-Use `prep -design <design_name>`. here design_name is the name of our design i.e. "picorv32a".
+Use `% prep -design <design_name>`. here design_name is the name of our design i.e. "picorv32a".
-And to save it into a custom named folder use `prep -design <design_name> -tag <foldername>`.
+And to save it into a custom named folder use `% prep -design <design_name> -tag <foldername>`.
 Also the merging of Cell lef and Technology lef takes place in the preperation step and the merged.lef file is generated.
 ![](Images/day1_5.png)

 ### Synthesis-
-To run synthesis use `run_synthesis`.
+To run synthesis use `% run_synthesis`.

 ![](Images/day1_6.PNG)